 Genealogy Tip – Just because children are named, the list does not imply these are ALL of the deceased’s children.
 Adult children who have left the area and have been gone many years, may not be named.
 On the other hand, the estate record is an excellent place to find previously unknown children named – minor or adult children.

-Calvin Maddox did leave 3 minor children at his death in 1848.
+In our example, Calvin Maddox did leave 3 minor children at his death in 1848.
 Part of his estate record includes this guardianship bond naming Samantha Maddox as their guardian.

 Collateral family members such as siblings, in-laws, and parents can be found in the a deceased ancestor’s estate record.
 Just from the guardianship bond example above, we find 2 collateral family members named: Wesley Buchanan and Mary Buchanan.
 Their relationship to Semantha is not stated in the document, but only people closely associated to you entered into bonds with you.
 Further research revealed Wesley Buchanan was Semantha’s brother and Mary Buchanan her mother.